 For more information and to order, visit www.ttupress.org or call 800.832.4042.

 Texas Tech University Theatre

 The School of Theatre and Dance presents a regular schedule of major dramatic productions each academic year under the direction of professionally qualified members of the theatre arts faculty and/or graduate students.
-The School selects plays to give each student generation an opportunity to experience a representative selection of the great works of the past as well as works by modern, diverse, and contemporary playwrights.
-These plays are presented on the main stage of the Charles E. Maedgen Jr. Theatre, which seats 385 patrons in a comfortable, continental arrangement, and sometimes in the more intimate lab theatre.
+The School selects plays to give each student generation an opportunity to experience a representative selection of the great works of the past as well as plays by modern, diverse, and contemporary authors.
+Many of these plays are presented on the main stage of the Charles E. Maedgen Jr. Theatre, which seats 385 patrons in a comfortable, continental arrangement.

 Transportation and Parking Services